Chapter 4: Reken Attribute Reference

 data-calc

-The data-calc attribute is used to mark a script to have its contents to executed when there is a model update.
+The data-calc attribute is used to mark a script to have its contents executed everytime there is a model update.
 It helps recalculate formulas or transform data loaded by a REST service.

 Example: